How To Use Smartphone To Increase Strawberry Yield

-Strawberry production is on of the commercially profitable farming practises.
+Strawberry production is one of the commercially profitable farming practices.
 However, not all strawberry farms get profits out of their strawberry yields.
 To make money out of your strawberries, you must pay attention to many cultural practices and aspects of farming.
-For example, now you have a range of tools, which may help you to use the best integrated pest management practises, digitise each season of your farming and increase strawberry yield and revenue.
-Consider your strawberry farming business as an opportunity to leverage innovations and increase strawberry yield with smartphoneConsider your strawberry farming business as an opportunity to leverage innovations and increase strawberry yield with smartphone
+For example, now you have a range of tools, which may help you to use the best integrated pest management practices, digitise each season of your farming and increase strawberry yield and revenue.

 In brief, the botanical name of the common cultivated strawberry is “Fragaria × ananassa” or pineapple strawberry.
 It is a perennial hybrid plant of two species: the Chilean strawberry (which is also called the pine or beach strawberry) and the North American strawberry (known as the scarlet or Virginia strawberry).
 The first strawberry hybrid was created in 1750 in France.
 Since then hundreds of varieties have been selected and named worldwide.
 Depending on your climate and geographical location, budget and your plans, you need to carefully select the variety of strawberry to grow on your farm.

 - June-bearing or summer strawberry plants usually only produce one vigorous crop of large but sweet juicy strawberries in summer.

 - Ever-bearing strawberries will produce crops multiple times during the growing season.
 For example, traditionally the everbearing types produce two crops: the first one in early summer and the second in early autumn.